 Submission guidelines

-We welcome submissions of abstracts and short papers; the author decides which format they are submitting.
-The contributions will go through double-blind peer review, based on which they will be accepted, invited to revise, or declined.
+We welcomed submissions of abstracts and short papers; the author decided which format they submitted.
+The contributions underwent double-blind peer review, based on which they were accepted, invited to revise, or declined.

-The authors must use the CiBEn 2025 contributions template when preparing the abstracts or short papers.
-The submission is open here.
+The authors had to use the CiBEn 2025 contributions template when preparing the abstracts or short papers.

-Abstracts should be 250–500 words (max.
+Abstracts should have been be 250–500 words (max.
 1 page on the template).
-Short papers should be 1500–3000 words (3–6 pages on the template).
+Short papers should have been 1500–3000 words (3–6 pages on the template).
 Should there be figures and/or tables, the word count should be respectively reduced.
 The word/page count includes: title, authors and their affiliations, 3–6 keywords, main text, all figures and tables, and references.

-The main text of short papers should be structured as follows: abstract, introduction (including background/theory), materials and methods, results and discussion, conclusion, funding and acknowledgements, references.
+The main text of short papers should have been structured as follows: abstract, introduction (including background/theory), materials and methods, results and discussion, conclusion, funding and acknowledgements, references.
 Abstracts are unstructured, i.e. they do not use headings, but in outline they should follow a similar structure as the papers.

 Publication